Operations SCM and Project Management E... (81 Blogs) Become a Certified Professional

 The executing phase is where the project’s goals are actually achieved.
 This phase requires close collaboration between the project manager and team and effective communication with stakeholders.
 It is essential to monitor the project closely during this phase to ensure that it stays on track.

-The executing phase works towards completing the project within the defined scope, schedule, and budget.
-Project managers should focus on maximizing efficiency and minimizing waste during this phase.
+The executing phase aims to complete the project within the defined scope, schedule, and budget.
+During this phase, project managers should focus on maximizing efficiency and minimizing waste.
 By effectively managing the project’s resources, the team can ensure that the project is completed on time and within budget.

 Processes Involved In Executing Phase: